mit-acl/mit-acl.github.io/_projects/real-world-multi-agent-trajectory-planning.md

 Communication delays can be catastrophic for multiagent systems.
 However, most existing state-of-the-art multiagent trajectory planners assume perfect communication and therefore lack a strategy to rectify this issue in real-world environments.
 To address this challenge, we propose Robust MADER (RMADER), a decentralized, asynchronous multiagent trajectory planner robust to communication delay.
 RMADER ensures safety by introducing (1) a Delay Check step, (2) a two-step trajectory publication scheme, and (3) a novel trajectory-storing-and-checking approach.
-Our primary contributions include: proving recursive feasibility\footnote{We define recursive feasibility as the collision-free guarantee of generating safe trajectories throughout a series of trajectory re-planning.} for collision-free trajectory generation in asynchronous decentralized trajectory-sharing, simulation benchmark studies, and hardware experiments with different network topologies and dynamic obstacles.
+Our primary contributions include: proving recursive feasibility for collision-free trajectory generation in asynchronous decentralized trajectory-sharing, simulation benchmark studies, and hardware experiments with different network topologies and dynamic obstacles.
 We show that RMADER outperforms existing approaches by achieving a 100\% success rate of collision-free trajectory generation, whereas the next best asynchronous decentralized method only achieves 83\% success.

 **Code is available at:**